 Command Consultation/Military Context Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree 1.
-My supervisor helped my development as an officer in the United States Navy \bigcirc \bigcirc \bigcirc \bigcirc \bigcirc This rotation exposed me to operational and/or mission focused demands of military psychology 0 0 0 0 0 3.
+My supervisor helped my development as an officer in the United States Navy \bigcirc \bigcirc \bigcirc \bigcirc \bigcirc 2.
+This rotation exposed me to operational and/or mission focused demands of military psychology 0 0 0 0 0 3.
 My supervisor modeled effective command consultation and provided guidance for consulting with commands 0 0 0 0 0 4.
-0 0 \bigcirc 0 0 5.
-0 0 0 0 0

-Supervisory Relationship Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree 1.
+0 0 0 0 \circ 5. \bigcirc \circ \bigcirc \bigcirc \circ Supervisory Relationship Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree 1.
 My supervisor demonstrated genuine interest in and commitment to quality training 0 0 0 0 0 2.
 My supervisor was knowledgeable of the areas being supervised 0 0 0 0 0 3.
 My supervisor demonstrated respect for interns, patients, and colleagues 0 0 0 0 0 4.
-My supervisor was open to feedback \bigcirc \bigcirc \bigcirc 0 \bigcirc 5.
+My supervisor was open to feedback 0 0 0 0 0 5.
 Personal issues that impact my role as a psychologist/therapist were addressed in a respectful supportive manner 0 0 0 0 0 6.
 I received feedback on both strengths and weaknesses in a way that enabled me to grow.
 0 0 0 0 0 7.
-My supervisor maintained appropriate professional boundaries \bigcirc \bigcirc \bigcirc 0 \bigcirc 8.
-My supervisor gave regular, clear feedback on my progress and skill development 0 0 0 0 0

-Overall Rating (circle one):

-0-Poor training experience/supervision relationship 1-Fair.
-2- Adequate
+My supervisor maintained appropriate professional boundaries 0 0 0 0 0 8.
+My supervisor gave regular, clear feedback on my progress and skill development 0 0 0 0 0 9.
+If telesupervision was utilized during this rotation, the supervision experience was high quality and effective.
+0 0 0 0 0 Overall Rating (circle one): 0-Poor training experience/supervision relationship 1-Fair.
+2- Adequate 3- Good 4-Strong, informative, and supportive 5-Consistently excellent overall Trainee requests for change: Signature: Review w Date:

-3- Good

-4-Strong, informative, and supportive

-5-Consistently excellent overall

-Trainee requests for change: